Most important things you need to know before producing a TV Advert

 No advert is allowed to run on TV without being certificated by Clearcast, an independent company that checks all TV adverts against the UK Codes of Advertising.
 Concretely, Clearcast has to check and verify all TV adverts to ensure that the message(s) is not misleading, harmful or offensive.

-This answer will depend on your budget.
-However, if you want a TV advert to look professional, consider hiring a production company to do it.
-Their experience will help you to create an impactful campaign with the right message.
+The approach you take to create a TV Advert will depend on the budget you have.
+If you want a TV advert to look professional, consider hiring a production company like Impress Video to do it.
+The experience of a professional video production team will help you create an impactful campaign with the right message.